 When does NYC Local Law 144 go into effect?

 The statute takes effect on January 1, 2023.
 However, it will not be enforced until July 5, 2023.

 Who is considered a “candidate for employment”?

 A candidate for employment is “a person who has applied for a specific employment position by submitting the necessary information and/or items in the format required by the employer or employment agency.”
-This law applies to candidates, employees, and employers located in New York City.
+This law applies to employers with an office located in New York City.

 What is the “bias audit” mentioned in NYC Local Law 144?